ruchith696/ResNet-for-hand-sign-recognition/README.md

 ## Quick start :
 * clone or download the model and run resnet.py `resnet.py`
-    1. You can train the ResNet on your own.(it took an hour to train the model on 20 epochs using 16gb RAM)
+    1. You can train the ResNet on your own.(it took an hour to train the model on 20 epochs using CPU(16gb RAM))
     2. You can load the model (pretrained)
+ **Note:** code for both training the model or to load model is available, just you need to uncomment

 ## Residual Networks: